 5) E-LEARNING $10 - $250

 There are three main types of e-learning: ebooks, workshops and courses.
 A Workshop is the most expensive, and this usually means that you can submit images for feedback, but you are on strict timetable - the course lasts for around four weeks and that's the only time you will get feedback or help if you get stuck, They are good , if a little pricey, but less flexible.

 Ebooks and ecourses are much more flexible - you learn at a time to suit you.
 Check out Auto to Awesome which is a step by step guide to learning everything you need to know to take amazing photos!
 It's 100% online and self paced, so may be just the very thing for you :)

 Make sure you choose one that has a really solid step by step learning path so that you get the most out of it.

 Creative Live is a site with loads of photography courses that you can pay for, but they also stream videos of their new photography courses for free, provided you watch it live.
 Find out which courses are coming up live (and therefore free) here - I think you need to sign up to watch, but there are no charges involved.

 That should be enough to get you started!
-If you want a totally free, seven day course geared for beginners that will get you taking better photos in just one week - click on the button below and you'll get a lesson delivered straight to your inbox every day for seven days.
+If you want a totally free photography course that will get you taking better photos in just one week - click on the button below and you'll get a lesson delivered straight to your inbox within the hour!
+Find out more and register here.